 Answer: a dependency you might already have is likely to have introduced an additional CLI parsing library.

 chriskiehl/Gooey will construct a GUI for programs by examining

 However, this is not flexible enough for the kind of stuff that I frequently need to do (complicated nested options…)

 “Hydra is a framework for elegantly configuring complex applications.”
 As a special case it builds CLIs with autocomplete and other fun stuff.
-Because it can do so many things, within a very simple paradigm this tool undersells itself.
-But it is now my main tool.
+Because it can do so many things of use to an ML researcher, within a very simple paradigm, this tool is all I need for experiment and workflow invocation.
+Because that is what I mostly do, that is now my main tool.
 See my hydra notes.

 docopt helps you:

 - define the interface for your command-line app, and

 - automatically generate a parser for it.